 English Language Learners

 English language learners (ELLs) are students who are learning English and mastering academic content at the same time.
-There are 150,000 ELLs in the city’s public schools, and they are a diverse group.
-Among them, they speak some 140 languages.
-Some are newly arrived from other countries; others were born and raised in New York but do not speak English at home.
+There are approximately 140,000 ELLs in the city’s public schools, and they are a diverse group.
+Among them, they speak some 158 languages.
+Some are newly arrived from other countries; others were born and raised in New York speak a language other than English at home.
 They are in every grade and every borough.
 It is a rare teacher that does not have at least a few ELLs in class.

-The school system offers a variety of instructional settings for these students — ESL classes, dual language programs and transitional bilingual education.
-ELLs are students in most content-area courses, too.
+The school system offers a variety of instructional settings for these students — ENL classes (both stand-alone and integrated), dual language programs and transitional bilingual education.
 State education law and New York City Department of Education policy govern some aspects of ELL instruction.
-Beyond those rules and policies, the UFT and the UFT Teacher Center have located and developed extensive resources to help educators succeed in teaching ELLs.
-Get a good start on them, below.
+You will find policies, regulation and guidance below:

 - New York State Education Commissioner’s regulations governing ELL instruction, known as “Part 154”

 - NYCDOE Policy and Reference Guide for Multilingual Learners/English Language Learners